By: Roliena Slingerland

 “I don’t remember.
 I talk to many people.
 Do I have to tell you everything, Janet?
 When I go to the washroom…?”

-The sudden crack on flesh made you jump and you scrambled to bed, to the safety of your comforter, deep underneath where any sounds could be muffled.
-And you drifted off.
+The sudden crack on flesh made her jump and she scrambled to bed, to the safety of her comforter, deep underneath where any sounds could be muffled.
+And then she drifted off.

 In the morning, the surface was smooth as glass.
 The smell of bacon permeated the air.
 Father puffed on his pipe and listened to the CBC, following the events of the Gulf War.
 Mother’s sewing machine whirred and whirred.
-That time you didn’t mind it too much.
-You played with your dolls.
-You can feel it now.
-The fondness swirling through you with such warmth; the arguments under the radiator seemed like dramatic scenes from some fiction.
+That time she didn’t mind it too much.
+She played with her dolls.
+She can feel it now.
+The fondness swirling through with such warmth; the arguments under the radiator seemed like dramatic scenes from some fiction.
 Father was too kind to be that person; mother too quiet to be one with questions.
-Perhaps your imagination colored your nights so vividly, your dreams so dramatic and real, that you wove them into reality.
-Maybe you’d been peering into a different universe.
+Perhaps her imagination colored the nights so vividly, the dreams so dramatic and real, that she’d woven them into reality.
+Maybe she’d been peering into a different universe.

-But now you know differently.
+But now Gretta knew differently.
 Discordant notes have crept into a familiar melody.

-Mother looks up when you enter.
+Mother looks up when she enters.
 “Just in time for dinner; it’s potatoes and gravy and my prize string beans.
 Just a few stitches and Helen Judd’s blazer is altered.”

 Mother’s small foot poises above the pedal.
 The needle ready for her command.
 “I don’t understand.”

 “When?”
-You demand again, vibrations building in your belly.
-“When did you die?”
+She demands again, vibrations building deep in her belly.
+“When did you die inside?”

 “Gretta, what are you saying?”